A Christmas Carol; or, Past, Present, and Future

-A Christmas Carol; or, Past, Present, and Future is a play in three acts (or ‘Staves’) by Edward Stirling which opened at the Adelphi Theatre in London on 5 February 1844.
+A Christmas Carol; or, Past, Present, and Future is a play in three acts (or ‘Staves’) by Edward Stirling which opened at the Adelphi Theatre in the West End on 5 February 1844.
 Containing songs especially written for the show, the drama was adapted from the novella A Christmas Carol by Charles Dickens which had been published just weeks before in December 1843.
 By February 1844 eight other adaptations had already appeared on the London stage, including A Christmas Carol, or, the Miser's Warning! by C. Z. Barnett, which had opened at the Surrey Theatre in February 1844.
 Stirling's version, however, was the only production to be sanctioned by Dickens, who gave permission for the adaptation in January 1844.

 Later, in his memoirs, Stirling wrote that Dickens came to several rehearsals during which he made 'valuable suggestions'.
 Dickens stated in his letters that he went to the Adelphi to see the production but had mixed feelings about it.
 Stirling revived his production in 1859.

 Two woodcuts of scenes from the production, drawing heavily on the original illustrations by John Leech, were published in The Illustrated London News on 17 February 1844.

 The critic of The Illustrated London News wrote of the production: